 Spam traps in your list

 Spam traps are email addresses set up to catch spammers sending unsolicited emails.
-There are two types: pristine spam traps, which have never belonged to a real person, and recycled spam traps, which were once active but are now used to identify senders with poor email practices.
+There are two main types: pristine spam traps, which have never belonged to a real person, and recycled spam traps, which were once active but are now used to identify senders with poor email practices.

 Content triggers spam filters